sky-uk/mite/CONTRIBUTING.md

 ### Requirements

-  * All exisiting unit tests have been run and they either:
+  * All existing unit tests have been run and they either:
     - [] All pass and no new additions are needed
     - [] They all pass and new passing tests have been created for new functionality
     - [] Some failed but this was expected and changes have been made to them to account for new features